alekya-reddy/cypress_automation/readme.txt

 node_modules/.bin/cypress open

-Then, from the window that opens, double click the file you want to run If using debugger, you can set your env variables in cypress.json (for example, TEST_ENV=pathfactory-staging)
+Then, from the window that opens, click the file you want to run

+To set the server you are running on (QA, Staging, Prod), set the TEST_ENV variable in cypress.json (for example, TEST_ENV=pathfactory-staging)

-Using the UI, you can run all spec files (they MUST be inside the integration folder -- if you want to change the name of folder, you can, but no point doing this).
+Using the UI, you can run all spec files (they MUST be inside the integration folder).
 You can also run just 1 specific file by clicking on it.

 You can also run files from the command line:

 npx cypress run --env TEST_ENV=pathfactory-qa --browser chrome --spec cypress/integration/new_website_test.js

-Note: you do not need to include the --env parameter if you already have it in the cypress.json file
+Note: you do not need to include the --env parameter if you already have it in the cypress.json file.
+Values passed through the command line will override values you set in cypress.json

 If you want to run a selection of files, one method is to copy the files you want to run into a separate folder (I have set up the runSelectFiles folder for this).
 Then, in commpand line, specify that folder: